KimKirk/Fair-Market-Rental-Rate-Analysis/README.md

 ## Steps to Transformation:
 ### Data was tidied by:
 - All data points for VALUE variable less than $1000.00 were removed per project instructions.
 - All NULL values were removed.
-Missing values were missing because the original data source has odd-numbered years in 1985-2009 and "selected only records representing completed interviews for occupied and vacant units, excluding usual residence elsewhere (URE) and noninterview records." per HADS documentation file. https://www.huduser.gov/portal/datasets/hads/HADS_doc.pdf
+Missing values were missing because the original data source has odd-numbered years in 1985-2009 and "selected only records representing completed interviews for occupied and vacant units, excluding usual residence elsewhere (URE) and noninterview records." [per HADS documentation file](https://www.huduser.gov/portal/datasets/hads/HADS_doc.pdf)

-1. Dataset was downloaded from host website: https://www.huduser.gov/portal/datasets/hads/hads.html
+1. Dataset was downloaded from [host website](https://www.huduser.gov/portal/datasets/hads/hads.html)
 2. CONTROL variable and FMR variable over five years was used for analysis.
    - FMR is numeric continuous, normally distributed.
    - CONTROL is categorical, nominal.